tomheon/diffscuss/README.md

-* a set of command line tools to support generating and managing reviews in the diffscuss format with a simple, directory based tool for posting and managing code reviews
+* a set of command line tools to support generating and managing reviews in the diffscuss format with a simple, directory based tool for posting and managing code reviews, as well as to import reviews from github pull requests (experimental)

 We at Hut 8 Labs originally developed diffscuss to help us do code reviews when we were onsite with a client who didn't have their own